xxyzz/myblog/_posts/2017-11-30-country-driving-1.md

 ### The Wall

-I have been to three walls: [Badaling](https://en.wikipedia.org/wiki/Badaling), [Hushan Great Wall](https://en.wikipedia.org/wiki/Hushan_Great_Wall), [Shanhaiguan](https://en.wikipedia.org/wiki/Shanhai_Pass).
-Hushan Great Wall is the most easterly known part of the Great Wall.
-On the Hushan Wall, you will see North Korea's farmland.
+I have been to three walls: [Badaling](https://en.wikipedia.org/wiki/Badaling), [Hushan](https://en.wikipedia.org/wiki/Hushan_Great_Wall) and [Shanhaiguan](https://en.wikipedia.org/wiki/Shanhai_Pass).
+Hushan Great Wall is the easternmost known part of the Great Wall.
+Once you climb high enough, you will see North Korea's farmland.
 You can also take a boat to cross the border in the middle of Yalu River.
-But the scenic area is too shabby and small, the ticket doesn't worth 80 yuan.
+But it's overpriced.
 Shanhaiguan is one of the heavily fortified passes in China.
-Even during the Second Sino-Japanese War and Chinese Civil War, it was still an important pass.
-The east part of the wall "Laolongtou" meets the Bohai Sea.
+Even during the Second Sino-Japanese War and Chinese Civil War, it was still an important military pass.
+The east part of the wall "Laolongtou" meets the Bohai Sea, great place for sightseeing.
 As for Badaling, all I saw were people.

-I never though about the wall in Ho Wei's view.
-Now I see it's weird for the party treats the wall as a symbol of the Chinese culture or muti-ethnic unit.
-It's a bloody wall for resisting Mongolian invasion.
-When I hear someone wants to build a wall nowadays, the first impression come to me is stupid and narrow-minded(the Berlin Wall, GFW, the Trump Wall).
+Before I read this book I thought the Great Wall is remarkable and I still think so.
+But besides that, now I feel it's inappropriate for the party promotes the wall as a symbol of the Chinese culture or muti-ethnic unity.
+It's a bloody military building for defensing invasion of minorities.
+And most walls are stupid, like GFW, paywall, Berlin wall and many other borders except Vox Borders.

 ### Migrant